How Do You Choose The Best Ski Goggles?

 Spherical Lens Goggles

-A spherical lens curves equally in the horizontal and vertical plane, creating a bubble-like profile.
+A spherical lens curves in the horizontal and vertical plane, creating a bubble-like profile, much like the curve of the human eye.
 The result is a lens with sharper peripheral vision, reduced glare and less optical distortion than a cylindrical lens.
 It also creates more volume behind the lens, which helps with anti-fog.

 Toric Lens Goggles